- Art, design, literature and culture in modern Britain (1910s-1950s)

 The book has two aims.
 Firstly, to provide a passionate defence of the arts, and of the need for sufficient state support.
 This aim has taken on new urgency in the wake of COVID-19, as the arts are facing an unprecedented crisis.
 Secondly, to spark debate about the place of the arts in contemporary life.
 Are the arts accessible to all in twenty-first-century Britain?
 What lessons can we learn from these attempts to democratise the arts?

 I am a truly interdisciplinary researcher: my research ranges across literary studies, cultural history, art history, design history, performance studies and critical theory.
 I am fascinated by almost all aspects of British culture from the 1910s through to the 1950s: aside from the case studies explored in Art for the People, I am also interested in ballet costume and set design, the visual and print culture of British fascism, and popular periodicals.
 With Brittany Moster Bergonzi, I have recently co-edited a special issue of the Journal of Modern Periodical Studies, 'Word and Image on the Printed Page', published in summer 2022.

 Given my background in Critical and Cultural Theory, I am interested in developing new ways of reading a range of literary and non-literary texts.
-To this end, I organised a Centre for Modernist Cultures workshop, ‘Ways of Reading: An Interactive Magazines Workshop for PGs and ECRs’ in June 2018, and I am developing a similar workshop on reading bureaucratic documents for the Centre for Literary Editing and Materiality of the Text in 2019.
+To this end, I co-organised of a series of Centre for Modernist Cultures workshops, ‘Ways of Reading: An Interactive Magazines Workshop for PGs and ECRs’, and a workshop on reading bureaucratic documents for the Centre for Literary Editing and Materiality of the Text in March 2019.